 For example, if your program is named sniff-glue, the derived variable name would be sniff_glue_SOURCES, not sniff-glue_SOURCES.
-Similarly the sources for a library named libmumble++.a should be listed in the libmumble___a_SOURCES variable.
+Similarly the sources for a library named library named library.a should be listed in the library library sources variable.

 The strudel is an addition, to make the use of Autoconf substitutions in variable names less obfuscating.